elugens/hello-javascript/docs/bonus-javascript-design-patterns/behavioral-design-patterns/memento-pattern.md

 ---

-### What are some of the Memento pattern's drawbacks?
+### What are the shortcomings of the Memento Pattern?

 <details>
   <summary>